 When not creating, Leonard enjoys teaching art to First Nations children, a responsibility he believes in.
 May the Great Spirit continue to guide his course!

-Leonard can be contacted by copying and pasting: firstname.lastname@example.org
+Leonard can be contacted at: firstname.lastname@example.org

 Daniel N. Paul